Title

 Executive Order No. 730 establishes the Board of Generals in the Armed Forces of the Philippines, responsible for reviewing promotions and assisting the Minister of National Defense, ensuring a fair and transparent selection process.

-The Board is composed of the Chief of Staff, AFP as Chairman; Vice Chief of Staff, AFP as Member; Deputy Chief of Staff, AFP as Member; Commanding General, Philippine Army as Member; Chief of the Philippine Constabulary as Member; Commanding General, Philippine Air Force as Member; Flag Officer-In-Command, Philippine Navy as Member; and the Deputy Chief of Staff as Secretary (non-voting).
+The members are: Chief of Staff, AFP (Chairman); Vice Chief of Staff, AFP; Deputy Chief of Staff, AFP; Commanding General, Philippine Army; Chief of the Philippine Constabulary; Commanding General, Philippine Air Force; Flag Officer-in-Command, Philippine Navy; and Deputy Chief of Staff Ja1 (as stated in the text).
+The Secretary is “non-voting.”

-An officer must have served at least one year in the permanent grade of Lieutenant Colonel or Colonel or their Navy equivalents before being eligible for promotion.
+The officer must have completed at least one year in the permanent grade of lieutenant colonel or colonel (or their Navy equivalents).

 Analyze Cases Smarter, Faster